Order of Kinabalu: Grand Commander

 The Grand Commander of the Order of Kinabalu (Malay: Seri Panglima Darjah Kinabalu) (SPDK) is the highest class of the order.
 The bearer of this order brings the title of "Datuk Seri Panglima", while the wife of the male bearer bears the title of "Datin Seri Panglima".
 Husband of the woman bearer brings no title.

 This class of order has the star, badge, sash and collar.
-This class of order was limited to 200 alive bearers only, excluding the Governor, former Governors and honorary recipients.
+This class of order was limited to 200 living recipients only, excluding the Governor, former Governors and honorary recipients.

 The Governor-designate receives this class of the order automatically on the date of his inauguration.